laravel/docs/queues.md

         'after_commit' => true,
     ],

-When the `after_commit` option is `true`, you may dispatch jobs within database transactions; however, Laravel will wait until all open database transactions have been committed before actually dispatching the job.
+When the `after_commit` option is `true`, you may dispatch jobs within database transactions; however, Laravel will wait until the open parent database transactions have been committed before actually dispatching the job.
 Of course, if no database transactions are currently open, the job will be dispatched immediately.

-If a transaction is rolled back due to an exception that occurs during the transaction, the dispatched jobs that were dispatched during that transaction will be discarded.
+If a transaction is rolled back due to an exception that occurs during the transaction, the jobs that were dispatched during that transaction will be discarded.

 > {tip} Setting the `after_commit` configuration option to `true` will also cause any queued event listeners, mailables, notifications, and broadcast events to be dispatched after all open database transactions have been committed.